| Frst

 to this website

-In 1934 Gander
+In 1934

-plateau above Gander Lake.
+on a plateau above Gander Lake.
 Only 20 years

 later, in 1954, it was the largest and probably

 busiest aerodrome in the world.
-Planes went through
+Planes went through it

-it to New York, Zurich,
+to New York, Zurich, London, Berlin, Shannon, Tel Aviv

-the clocks in the terminal to see to what time zone
+and we checked on the clocks in the terminal to see to

-Gander became cosmopolitan.
+people from Gander became cosmopolitan.

 But most of the people who built Gander in such a magnificent manner were generally ordinary men from all over Newfoundland - without their families - who came to a place first called Hatties Camp.
 The wages were good, the work was back-breaking, most of it was manual but all was done in record time.
 In a way therefore, Gander was not cosmopolitan at all but rather like any outport town, with the values and traditions of self reliance and community spirit, transported into the wilderness.
 During the Second World war, the friendly military occupation of Gander left its mark on the people, right down to the architecture of their first homes, schools, stores and churches.
 Without realizing it, because Gander was Gander, we became citizens of the world, while keeping our small town values.
 Quite a place. ----------------------------------------------------------